Oslomed – Clinical Trial Site Organization

 Heart Failure

-Heart Failure (HF) is a chronic, progressive condition in which the heart muscle is unable to pump sufficient blood to meet the body's needs for blood and oxygen.
+Heart failure (HF) is a chronic, progressive condition in which the heart muscle is unable to pump enough blood to meet the body's needs for oxygen and nutrients.
 It can result from coronary artery disease, previous heart attack, high blood pressure, valvular disease, or cardiomyopathy.
-Heart failure with reduced ejection fraction (HFrEF) represents a significant subset of patients requiring specialized therapeutic interventions.
+Heart failure with reduced ejection fraction (HFrEF) represents a significant subset of patients who require specialized therapeutic interventions.

 Atrial Fibrillation

-Atrial Fibrillation (AF) is the most common cardiac arrhythmia, characterized by rapid and irregular beating of the atrial chambers of the heart.
+Atrial fibrillation (AF) is the most common cardiac arrhythmia, characterized by rapid and irregular beating of the heart’s atrial chambers.
 This condition significantly increases the risk of stroke, heart failure, and other cardiovascular complications.
-AF can be paroxysmal (episodic), persistent, or permanent, and requires careful management of both rhythm control and anticoagulation strategies.
+AF can be paroxysmal (episodic), persistent, or permanent, and requires careful management of both rhythm control and anticoagulants

 Coronary Artery Disease

-Coronary Artery Disease (CAD) and Acute Coronary Syndromes (ACS) encompass a spectrum of conditions caused by reduced blood flow to the heart muscle, ranging from stable angina to unstable angina, myocardial infarction (heart attack), and sudden cardiac death.
-These conditions result from atherosclerotic plaque buildup in coronary arteries, which can lead to partial or complete vessel obstruction.
+Coronary artery disease (CAD) and acute coronary syndromes (ACS) encompass a spectrum of conditions caused by reduced blood flow to the heart muscle, ranging from stable angina to unstable angina, myocardial infarction (heart attack), and sudden cardiac death.
+These conditions are primarily the result of atherosclerotic plaque buildup in the coronary arteries, which can lead to partial or complete vessel obstruction.

 Hypertension